siderolabs/talos/website/content/docs/v0.15/Reference/cli.md

   -h, --help                                   help for patch -m, --mode auto, no-reboot, reboot, staged   apply config mode (default auto)
-      --namespace string                       resource namespace (default is to use default namespace per resource) -p, --patch string                           the patch to be applied to the resource file.
+      --namespace string                       resource namespace (default is to use default namespace per resource) -p, --patch stringArray                      the patch to be applied to the resource file, use @file to read a patch from file.
       --patch-file string                      a file containing a patch to be applied to the resource.
 ```